island-is/island.is/libs/clients/judicial-system-sp/README.md

 ## Service Portal

-This client main focus is data for the Service Portal, Law and Order module.
+This client's main focus is data for the Service Portal, Law and Order module.
 Displaying and receiving information about court cases and data related to it, subpoenas, lawyers etc.

 ## Judicial System App